 Don't just have segments at the other end of association lines.
 Autosegmental principles have been extended to phonetic features as well.
 Attempt to organize features into a hierarchy to predict the ways in which different features interact.

-[continuant] often acts alone [anterior] & [coronal] often act together then laryngeal supra-laryngeal [+ voice] soft palate = nasal], [place]
+[continuant] often acts alone [anterior] & [coronal] often act together

 The hierarchies specify a feature geometry